alexcastillo333/banagrams/README.md

     Aaron Posadas (25%)
       - Profile Page
       - Custom Bananagrams Logo
+      - Refactored segues
+      - Edited audios
+      - Gameplay

 Deviations:
- - Issues with Firebase Package dependencies made it extremely difficult to compile the project and test the alpha.
+ - Issues with Firebase Package dependencies made it extremely difficult to compile the project and test the alpha.\
+ - Aaron was very sick for the majority of this phase.